Young child rescued from Guyana gold camp

 GEORGETOWN, Guyana (AP) — A boy who appeared no older than 8 was found panning for gold in a mining camp in Guyana, a sign that greater efforts are needed to stop child labor in the South American country, the president of a non-government organization said Monday.

-The child did not appear to be in bad health but was performing dangerous work that should only be done by adults, said Simona Broomes, president of the Women Miners Association.
+The child did not appear to be in bad health, but he was "semi-literate," and performing dangerous work that should only be done by adults, said Simona Broomes, president of the Women Miners Association.

 "What concerned us the most is that he is not going to school and was talking and cursing like the other grown men in the camp and contributing to the conversation as though he is a grown man," Broomes said in a phone interview while traveling by river through the rugged region.